JaykumarMistry/mlproject/README.md

-# Machine Learning Model Deployment with AWS Elastic Beanstalk
+# Machine Learning Model Deployment with AWS for Student Performance Prediction

 ## Overview
 This project involves the end-to-end implementation of a machine learning pipeline for predicting student performance based on various features such as gender, race/ethnicity, parental education level, and test scores.
 The pipeline includes data preprocessing, model training, evaluation, and deployment on AWS Elastic Beanstalk using a CI/CD pipeline.
 The project is designed to be scalable, modular, and production-ready.